A discontinuous Galerkin method for nonlinear biharmonic Schr\"{o}dinger equations: Semi-discrete DG Formulation and Stability

-To seek approximation of the second-order system, on each element $ I_j$ we choose test functions $\phi, \psi \in V_h^q$ and apply them to the first and the second equation in (\ref{system_2nd}), respectively.
-An integration by parts leads us to the following integral systems
+To seek an approximation of the second-order system, on each element $K\in\Omega_h$ we choose test functions $\phi, \psi \in V_h^q$ and apply them to the first and the second equation in (\ref{system_2nd}), respectively.
+An integration by parts leads us to the following integral system

 and